yutingsdu/GeLuster/README.md

 # 1. Installing
 ===========================================================================

     (A) Please make sure that minimap2 and samtools are correctly installed, and set environment variables.

-     Just type the commands when using GeLuster:
+    Type the commands when using GeLuster:

        $ export PATH=/path_to_minimap2/:$PATH
        $ export PATH=/path_to_samtools/:$PATH

      Please change path_to_minimap2(path_to_samtools) to the directory of minimap2(samtools).

-    e.g.
-          export PATH=/home/yuting/minimap2/:$PATH
+     e.g. export PATH=/home/yuting/minimap2/:$PATH
 ===========================================================================

 # 2. Usage